 There is certainly a space in your home that has tested your patience, and your organizational skills, no matter how tidy you are.
 So, we reached out to a professional organizer for some tips to make all of our lives easier.

-Traci Miller, professional organizer and owner of Spatial Solutions Unlimited in Charlotte, is also an authorized representative of The Container Store.
+Traci Miller, professional organizer and the owner of Spatial Solutions Unlimited in Charlotte, is also an authorized representative of The Container Store.
 She sounds like the friend we all need in our lives, right?!
-She has even collaborated with new home builders, like us, about solutions for spaces such as owner suite walk-in closets.
+She has even collaborated with new home builders, like us, about solutions for spaces such as walk-in closets in the primary bedrooms.
 Even the biggest closet can be an organizational nightmare without the right hardware in place!

 Traci can help clients clean out an old home, organize as they move into a new home, declutter during a remodel, or even simply clean out a cluttered pantry.
 She has tips for every unorganized space in our lives.
 Here are some of her favorites!

 First, you want to be able to scan your pantry quickly and see things in “layers” so you know what you have for dinner, and what you need to pick up at the store.
 Put your high-demand items on the shelves that offer the easiest access.

 Grab some clear, acrylic containers with straight edges and decant your dry goods, like cereals, chips, flours, coffee, etc. Because they are clear, you’ll be able to see exactly what and how much you have.
 The clean lines will slide against each other and maximize your space.
 Traci recommends the OXO brand because they are uniform and stackable.

 Oftentimes there is unused space between shelves.
 Undershelf baskets are a great way to go vertical and utilize that empty space because all space is valuable!
 These are great solutions for fruit or other oddly shaped items.
 Plate risers also allow you to maximize use out of that empty space.